jack-mumford/display-keyboard/README.md

 ## Building

-Configuration (GPIO pins, etc.) is stored in the sdkconfig file.
+Configuration (GPIO pins, etc.) is stored in the sdkconfig.defaults file.
 This is set using menuconfig as so:

 ```sh